ALL

 Cancer

-What factors can increase my risk of getting kidney cancer?
+What can increase my risk of getting kidney cancer?

-• Smoking: Smokers are twice as likely to get kidney cancer.
+• smoke (people who smoke are 2 times as likely to get kidney cancer)

-• High blood pressure: If you have high blood pressure or take blood pressure medicine (e.g., diuretics, which make you urinate more often), you have a higher risk of kidney cancer.
+• have high blood pressure or take blood pressure medicine (like diuretics, which make you urinate more often)

-• Kidney disease: If you are on dialysis or take medicine that weakens your immune system (immunosuppressant medicine) after a transplant, you have a higher risk of kidney cancer.
+• are on dialysis or take medicine that weakens your immune system after a transplant (immunosuppressant medicine)

-• Environment: If you work in a steel plant or are exposed to cadmium, asbestos, trichloroethylene, aniline dyes, or heavy metals, you may have a higher risk of getting kidney cancer but the causal relationship is unclear.
+• work in a steel plant or are exposed to cadmium, asbestos, trichlorethylene, aniline dye, or heavy metals

-• Gender: Men are twice as likely as women to get kidney cancer.
+• are male (males are 2 times more likely as females to get kidney cancer)

-• History of kidney cancer: If you have or had kidney cancer, you may have inherited a damaged gene.
-This gene may increase your risk of getting cancer in your second kidney.
-This happens in 3 percent of people with kidney cancer.
+• have or had kidney cancer (This is because you may have inherited a damaged gene that may increase your risk of getting cancer in your second kidney.
+This happens in 3 out of 100 people with kidney cancer.)

 What can I do to lower my risk of getting kidney cancer?